 4.19 Over the last ten years there has been no extraction of limestone for aggregate purposes.
 Previously, no crushed rock allowance was set out under the AWP and Regional Plan regime.
 As such the plan does not identify a specific aggregate provision rate for limestone for aggregate purposes (crushed rock).
-Limestone formations within Milton Keynes most suitable for aggregate use include the White Limestone formation; however the Blisworth Limestone formation may also be suitable for such applications.
-This material is consumed within Milton Keynes and so the provision of limestone for aggregate purposes is supported where environmentally feasible and in compliance with relevant local plan policies.
+Limestone formations within Milton Keynes most suitable for aggregate use include the White Limestone formation; however the Blisworth Limestone formation may also be suitable for aggregate purposes is supported where environmentally feasible and in compliance with relevant local plan policies.
 Preference is for the extraction of limestone from the White Limestone formation and secondly, from the Blisworth Limestone formation.